mkalka1/mkalka1.github.io/index.md

 ### Technical Support

-Having trouble with Pages? [contact support](mailto:mkalkar@gmail.com) and we will help you sort it out.
+Having trouble with Pages? [contact support](mailto:mkalkar@gmail.com) team will help you sort it out.